-The Internal Audit service has demonstrated compliance with the Public Sector Internal Audit standards.

-Internal Audit has a risk based approach to formulate audit plans and determine the scope of audit reviews.
-The work undertaken by Internal Audit has enabled the Head of Internal Audit to conclude that the Council has a range of appropriate strategies, policies, procedures and protocols to address the corporate governance agenda.
+The Council's Internal Audit team has demonstrated compliance with the Public Sector Internal Audit standards.
+The team use a risk based approach to formulate audit plans and determine the scope of audit reviews.

-The Council has a zero tolerance to all forms of fraud, error and corruption, and employs a counter fraud officer who works closely with the Revenues, Benefits and Housing teams to identify, deter and prevent all forms of fraud and error.
+The Council has a zero tolerance to all forms of fraud and corruption, and employs a counter fraud officer who works closely with the Revenues, Benefits and Housing teams to identify, deter and prevent all forms of fraud.
 We also have a joint working agreement with the Department for Works and Pensions.